 Saturday: CSA Distribution and Farm Stand set-up and sales.
 Animal chores.
 Greenhouse watering.

-Preference given to applicants available to begin work the first week of April and commit to staying through the growing season which ends November 17th.
+Preference given to applicants available to begin work in April and commit to staying through October.
 Can't commit to the whole season but still really interested?
 Apply and let us know your availability dates.

 We will also be hiring for Farm Stand staff.
 Please let us know if you are interested.